-Variable Description Usage Examples group. <group- name&gt;</group- User's group membership as provided by the realm authentication or directory server. role mapping rules resource policy rules Only those groups evaluated for role mapping rules are available in the detailed rules (conditions) in the resource policies.
-We recommend that you use the groups variable instead of group. group-name&gt;, which is supported only for backwards compatibility. group.preferredPartne r group.goldPartner or group.silverPartner group.employees and time.month = 9 Combination examples: Allow all partners with active status from Monday to Friday but preferred partners Monday through Saturday: ((group.partners and time = (Mon to Fri)) or (group.preferredPartn ers and time = (Mon to Sat))) and userAttr.partnerStatus = 'active' NOTE: Spaces are not supported, such as, group.sales managers Groups List of groups as provided by the realm authentication or directory server.
-Note: You can enter any characters in the groupname, although wildcard characters are not supported. role mapping rulesresource policy rulesSSO parameter fields groups=('sales managers') hostCheckerPolicy Host Checker polices that the client has met. role mapping rulesresource policy rulesSSO parameter fields hostCheckerPolicy = ('Norton' and 'Sygate') and cacheCleanerStatus = 1hostCheckerPolicy = ('Norton' and 'Sygate') log inHost Hostname or IP address that the browser uses to contact the Pulse Secure service. role mapping rules resource policy rules SSO parameter fields LDAP configuration log inHost = 10.10.10.10
+Variable Description Usage Examples group. group- name&gt; User's group membership as provided by the realm authentication or directory server. role mappin g rules resourc e policy rules group.preferredP artner group.goldPartne r or group.silverPartn er group.employees and time.month = 9 Combination examples: Allow all partners with active status from Monday to Friday but preferred partners Monday through Saturday: ((group.partners and time = (Mon to Fri)) or (group.preferred Partners and time = (Mon to Sat))) and userAttr.partnerS tatus = 'active' Spaces are not supported, such as, group.sales managers